Committee of Management

 John Clark, Administration

 I have known of The Youth Junction Inc. and The Visy Cares Hub for 10 years, in the beginning I was a client at a dark time in my life where the services of The Visy Cares Hub they assisted me in getting my life back on track finding a home, getting a job and keeping away from drugs and alcohol with this tremendous and life-changing help I was…am very grateful so much so that I volunteered for seven years.
 Assisting with Programs, committees, Groups and events then in 2015 I did a program called Leadership Victoria for Karen Hart after the program was complete we sat down for lunch Karen said to me “ John I think it’s time you started working here” I was so touched as I had been out of work for nearly a year.
-This is what we do here at The Youth Junction Inc. we provide opportunities to better young people’s lives, I have now been employed for two years here as the Front desk Administrator and have had the pleasure to assist in organising other training programs for our young people.
+This is what we do here at The Youth Junction Inc. we provide opportunities to better young people’s lives, I have now been employed for two years here as the Front desk Administrator and have had the pleasure to assist in

 Kerry Cowling, Team Leader – Y.U.P

 In 2012 I commenced placement at The Youth Junction Inc. before obtaining my Bachelor of Youth Work and going on to work within the justice sector.
 In 2015 I was lucky enough to secure a role at The Youth Junction Inc. as a Youth Access and Justice Case Manager before later being promoted to Team Leader of the Youth, Community, and Law Program.
 In my opinion, the most rewarding part of my job is being able to witness the young people I work with prosper, grow and reintegrate within the community through the assistance of youth-specific interventions.
 To me, there’s no better feeling than ending a day knowing that you have assisted someone in making a positive and constructive change.
 I supervise a fabulous team of individuals who collaboratively work together to improve the lives of young people.